mpfdavis/outputcache/README.md

 npm install outputcache --save
 ```

 ## Dependencies

-None, other than a default in-process cache provider 'stale-lru-cache'.
-This was chosen as it outperforms alternatives in benchmarks (see its repo), is free of memory leaks and enables you to get going quickly.
-You can easily override this with Redis or any other ([see API below](#api)).
+Only an optional local cache - 'stale-lru-cache'.
+This was chosen as it outperforms alternatives in [benchmarks](https://github.com/cyberthom/stale-lru-cache/tree/master/benchmark/results) and enables you to get going quickly.
+You can easily override this with Redis or any other - [see API](#api).

 ## Initialize